King del Rap

-King del Rap is the third studio album by the Italian rapper Marracash, released on 31 October 2011 under Universal Music Group.
+King del Rap is the third studio album by Italian rapper Marracash, released on 31 October 2011 by Universal Music Group.
 It was also released in a deluxe version, including the street album Roccia Music II and several bonus tracks.
 The first single is the title track "King del Rap".

 The album was certified gold by the Federation of the Italian Music Industry.

 Track listing

 Deluxe version bonus tracks

 The deluxe version of King del Rap includes a bonus CD with the street album Roccia Music II (nine tracks) and five bonus tracks.